aiden898/P2P_FileTransferTool-v1.0/README.md

 it can work on windows and linux

-linux to windows or windows to linux
+window to window, linux to linux, linux to windows or windows to linux

 idk if it work on MacOS